Skip to content

 Name Type Description Default

-mapping of column names to generators
+list of column names to generators

 required